 Operating from two sites, the business is designed to balance efficiency with flexibility, enabling both high-volume processing and the handling of more specialised items, including garments and higher-specification linen.

-We process approximately 19,000 tonnes of linen each year, supported by a workforce of around 240 employees.
+In 2025, we processed over 20,000 tonnes of linen, supported by a workforce of around 240 employees.
 Our scale, combined with long-standing operational expertise, allows us to deliver a consistent and reliable service to our customers.

 The business remains family owned, led by Tim Moore (seventh generation) and Oliver Moore (eighth generation).
 This continuity supports a long-term approach to decision-making, with a focus on steady investment, operational improvement, and maintaining strong customer relationships.